 How expensive is a metro or taxi in Dubai?

+Public transport such as the metro or taxi is very cheap in Dubai.
 Here you can find more detailed information about Dubai public transport and prices.

 What about tax-free shopping in Dubai & how expensive is clothing or electronics?